pablo-iglesias/Microservice-POC/features.md

 		*   Application has a number of HTTP error pages
 			*   HTTP 403 forbidden page when user tries to access page without clearance
 			*   HTTP 404 not found page when user tries to access inexistent page
-			*   HTTP 500 internal page when unhandled exceptions emerge
+			*   HTTP 500 internal page if unhandled exceptions emerge
 	*   REST API controller
 		*   Basic authentication
 			*   REST API is stateless, handles Basic Authentication per request through the Authorization header
 		*   Content negotiation
 			*   REST API can serve resources in JSON or XML depending on Accept header
 			*   **Gson** and **JAXB** libraries used for response formatting
+			*   Request body supports the JSON format only
 		*   REST API exposes users collection (endpoint api/users)
 			*   GET will retrieve list of users and their roles
 			*   POST will create a new user resource